 Climate change and its impacts

-We recognise climate change as one of the biggest threats to our society and way of life.
+We recognise climate change as one of the biggest threats to our society and way of life today.
 This risk is heightened through urbanisation and further coastal development.
 The risk of extreme and destructive weather events will increase if we don’t succeed in reducing our global greenhouse gas emissions.
 This is particularly relevant to our business.
-We are there when extreme weather events hit and pay out claims to help our customers and communities recover.
-As a result, climate risk presents clear challenges for the sustainability of our business but it also creates significant opportunities.
-We are well positioned to use our industry expertise to help customers, partners and communities understand and manage the changing risk environment, build resilience and navigate the transition to a low carbon economy.
+We are there when extreme weather events occur and pay out claims to help our customers and communities recover.
+As a result, climate risk presents clear challenges for the sustainability of our business – but it also creates significant opportunities.
+We are well-positioned to use our industry expertise to help customers, partners and communities understand and manage the changing risk environment, build resilience and navigate the transition to a low carbon economy.